 COST PER WATT:

 All Las Vegas Solar Company prices are quoted as an “all in” price.
 The price you get includes the panels, inverters, racking, labor, permits, engineering, HOA approval, clips, rails, clamps, warranty costs, overhead, insurance, and everything else that goes into installing your system.
 In solar, the cost per watt is the unit price – like the price for a gallon of gas.
 You’re going to buy the whole tank, but you decide which station to stop at based on who has the lowest price per gallon.
 Same thing here.
-You can use the cost per watt number to figure out who is giving you the best deal for the money.
+You can use the cost per watt number to figure out which Las Vegas Solar Company is giving you the best deal for the money.
+Remember, the cheapest Las Vegas solar company bid you got may not be the best value for your money

 Figuring out the cost per watt on your Las Vegas Solar Company bid is easy.